-DBJ will facilitate urban development through the supply of risk global real estate investment, DBJ will play the increasingly Institute (JREI) continue to jointly operate DBJ Green Building Certification, which was created in fiscal 2011 as a system to evaluate and certify real estate from an environmental and form for quantifying real estate management and ESG performance through an initiative at Arc Japan Inc., which was established in fiscal 2020.
+DBJ will facilitate urban development through the supply of risk capital, including financing for developers and individual development projects.
+With diverse investors becoming involved in global real estate investment, DBJ will play the increasingly important role of connecting real estate, a local asset, to global financial markets.
+In the ESG field, DBJ and Japan Real Estate Institute (JREI) continue to jointly operate DBJ Green Building Certification, which was created in fiscal 2011 as a system to evaluate and certify real estate from an environmental and social perspective.
+We will also promote the use of a data platform for quantifying real estate management and ESG performance through an initiative at Arc Japan Inc., which was established in fiscal 2020.